 We considered that mutation immunogenicity might be associated with potential driver status of a mutation.
-Driver status was inferred by CHASMplus (53), a random forest classifier that predicts driver missense mutations.
-It utilizes a multi-faceted feature set, incorporating mutational hotspot detection, annotations about molecular function and adjusts for gene-level covariates.
+Driver status was inferred by CHASMplus (48), a random forest classifier that utilizes a multi-faceted feature set to predict driver missense mutations.
 It has been previously shown to be effective at identifying both common and rare driver mutations.
 For each mutation, its immunogenicity was represented as a binary response variable and driver status was used as a covariate.
-Mutations with CHASMplus q-value < 0.1 were considered drivers (53).
+Mutations with CHASMplus q-value < 0.01 were considered drivers (48).
 We modeled the relationship with univariate logistic regression (R glm package with binomial link logit function).

-To assess whether the total number of candidate IMMs per patient was associated with changes in tumor immune infiltrates, we performed Poisson regression (R glm package with Poisson link log function).
-All estimates of immune infiltrates were obtained from Thorsson et al. (45,54).
-We fit two univariate models in which the response variable was the IMM count and the covariate was either total leukocyte fraction or fraction of CD8+ T-cells.
-Our results supported an association between increased IMM load and significant increases in both total leukocyte fraction and CD8 T-cells.
+To assess whether the total number of predicted IMMs per patient was associated with changes in tumor immune infiltrates, we performed Poisson regression (R glm package with Poisson link log function).
+All estimates of immune infiltrates were obtained from Thorsson et al. (40,49).
+We fit two univariate models in which the response variable was the predicted IMM count and the covariate was either total leukocyte fraction or fraction of CD8+ T-cells.